lando/blog/src/posts/2022-02-10-using-lando-with-gitpod.md

   - lando
 ---

-Local Docker based development has become a main-stay for most developers today.
-One issue typically is you need a decent machine to be able to run said solution efficiently on your machine.
-Cloud development has come into the forefront as a way to get around upgrading your machine just to handle your development tasks.
+Local Docker based development has become a mainstay for most developers today.
+However, Docker requires a decent machine to run efficiently, and performance problems plague developers running virtualized Docker instances on Mac and Windows.
+Cloud development has come into the forefront as a way to get around upgrading your machine to handle your development tasks.

 [Gitpod](https://www.gitpod.io/) is one cloud solution that has become widely used by many developers.
 It allows developers to easily hook up a remote development environment from any computer to get the job done.
 Keep reading to see how you can hook up your Lando setup with Gitpod.